Ancient Mathematics: Triangles in Egypt

 long before they got the names we recognize today.

-People from ancient civilizations had a lot of the same problems we have now--they needed to measure land, divide resources, build sturdy structures, and track the changing seasons and weather.
-These practical matters are what inspired the first, ancient math
+had a lot of the same problems we have now--they needed to measure land, divide resources, build sturdy structures, and track the changing seasons and weather.
+These practical matters are what inspired the first, ancient mathematicians

-ematicians to create their own number systems and arithmetic.
+to create their own number systems and arithmetic.
 It can be hard to imagine a kind of math that looks different from what we learn in schools today.
 But luckily, ancient cultures left behind a lot of artifacts and documents that we can learn from!

-is that its rules and principles mostly stay the same throughout history.
+One of the incredible things about math is that its rules and principles mostly stay the same throughout history.
 This means that the math used by ancient peoples is, at its core, the same math we use today.
 We’ll take a closer look at how concepts like the Pythagorean Theorem

 were used across the world.
 As we’ll find out, there are many instances where mathematical concepts were “discovered” around the same time in completely different parts of the world!

-ematics?
+Why is it important to learn about the history of mathematics?
 Well, it can help us gain an appreciation for the ways math has brought humanity together.
-Some people call math the “universal language,” because it can be shared across all cultures regardless of
+Some people call math the “universal language

-the barriers of different languages and dialects.
+,” because it can be shared across all cultures regardless of the barriers of different languages and dialects.

 The Right Angle for Sturdy Buildings

-The kind of ancient mathematics we’ll look at in this post comes from Egypt
+The kind of ancient mathematics we’ll look at in this post comes from Egypt between the years 3000-2000

-B.C.E.
-This was around the time of the very first recorded mathematics historians have ever found.
-Even though it was so long ago, many ancient civilizations were incredibly advanced and created all kinds of art, music, science, writing, and architecture.
+were incredibly advanced and created all kinds of art, music, science, writing, and architecture.
 One of the most awesome examples of ancient Egyptian math is the Great Pyramid of Giza

 .